4 nights 5 day hiking itinerary

 12° 24' 20.5" S, 31° 27' 42.3" E

-Day 4 Your fourth day trekking takes you into South Luangwa National Park, home to many of Africa’s most famous animals, Lion, Elephant, Hippopotamus and more.
-You will start your day with a steep descent to the bottom of Quentin’s Falls and then continue further down to the bottom of the escarpment which will level out in to what South Luangwa National Park is.
+Day 4 Your fourth day trekking takes you to the edge of the South Luangwa National Park, home to many of Africa’s most famous animals, Lion, Elephant, Hippopotamus and more.
+You will start your day with a steep descent to the bottom of Quentin’s Falls and then continue further down to the bottom of the escarpment which will level out in to the Luangwa Valley.
 You will continue though grass land and bush taking a winding course to avoid some of the larger high gains and losses before arriving at your camp close to some waterfalls where there are water pools to cool off or wash clothes in.

 When trekking keep an eye out for tracks and foot prints and an even closer eye out for actual wildlife.
 You may also unfortunately come across evidence of poachers and their old camps, some maybe less than a year old.